Timuquana Country Club: Boating & Dock Facilities

 Many members enjoy boating on the St. Johns River, or visiting the club by boat.
 Alfred I. duPont provided the club's first dock as a gift in 1929.
 That structure was replaced in 1949, and in early 2002, a new floating dock system was installed for transient docking.
-Although the Club does not provide marina services, members can utilize the dock facilities to visit for the day.
-Members may also fish from the dock or participate in one of the club's exciting Fishing Derby tournaments.
-The club also offers offsite watersports excursions, including kayaking and stand up paddle boarding near Amelia Island or along Jacksonville's intracoastal waterways, tubing in the Florida springs, shark tooth expeditions in and around Brunswick, Georgia, and trips to water and amusement parks around Jacksonville, St. Augustine, Orlando and South Georgia.

 Fitness Center

 Plans for a 3000 sqft Fitness Center were approved in March 2000, with construction beginning during the summer of 2000 and a grand opening was held July 7, 2001.
 In 2018, following flood damages from a hurricane, the Fitness Center was completely renovated from floor to ceiling.
-The Center features Life Fitness equipment, Peloton bikes, TRX equipment, free weights, rowing machines, rack system, springboard Pilates towers and more.
-The Fitness Center also features a full Spa offering a robust menu of spa services including massage, skin therapies, and more.
-The Fitness Center offers a weekly schedule of classes, from boot camps and HIIT workouts, to spin, yoga, Pilates, stretch, and more.
-Members also have access to a staff of personal trainers and an onsite Physical Therapist.

 Clubhouse

 A clubhouse was built in 1923, but by the 1950s, it became apparent that the club had outgrown the structure.
 The issue was studied by nearly every club board and committee, and the Permanent Improvement Committee created a plan that involved rebuilding some sections, remodeling others and constructing new additions.
 It was approved by the membership and construction began in June 1958.
 The resulting Southern-style clubhouse, which opened December 16, 1958, was designed to resemble Tara from the movie Gone with the Wind.
 The clubhouse includes a fine dining facility (the Skyline Room), meeting and banquet rooms and casual eating options.
 Social events, traditions and activities are scheduled year-round.
 A new men's lounge, known as the "19th Hole" and maintenance/storage buildings were constructed in 1963.
 The club's 75th anniversary was observed in 1998.

 In March 2000 members approved an 21000 sqft expansion to the clubhouse, costing $2.4 million.
 KBJ Architects designed and managed the projects, which included: